syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to set text for the gallery content.
+Sets text for the gallery content.